konakchiev/php-oop-login-system-practice/README.md

-# Object Oriented PHP Login System
+# Object Oriented PHP Login System with AJAX

 This project is for practice purpose only.